Data driven weak universal consistency: Introduction and Motivation

+Many of the most challenging problems in the data sciences stem from one or more of the following characteristics associated with data: high dimensionality; extreme scale (typically requiring that the data reside on multiple storage nodes); sparsity; patterns in the data that manifest at multiple scales; dynamic, temporal, and heterogeneous structure; complex dependencies between different parts of the data; and noise/ missing data.
+Tasks such as image recognition, classification, control, and many others, which are built on such data sources, depend on estimating the relevant underlying structure in the data.
+Rich model classes, i.e. rich collections of probabilistic models, such as the collection of all probability distributions over a large or countably infinite support, or the set of long memory, slowly mixing Markov processes are often required to adequately model the complex characteristics of these data sources.

+Indeed, in bringing rigorous theory to bear on data science, an important question we face is related to model selection.
+There is often a tension between the need for rich model classes to better represent data and our ability to handle these collections from a mathematical point of view.
+The richness of a model class is often quantified by metrics such as its VC-dimension~\citep{bis06}, Rademacher complexity~\citep{Kol01,BBL02,BM02}, or -- what is most relevant in the context of universal compression -- its asymptotic per-symbol redundancy~\citep{Sht87,Fit72,kt81,ris84,brb98,ds04,SzW12}.
+The traditional uniform consistency paradigm would want an estimation algorithm with a model-agnostic guarantee on its performance, depending only on the sample size.

-The insurance problem or hierarchical universal compression attempt to harness model classes that are too complex to admit estimators with reasonable model-agnostic guarantees (or \emph{uniformly consistent estimators}).
-Instead the best we can often do is to have guarantees dependent on not just the sample size but on the underlying model in addition (\emph{pointwise consistent}).
-This may not be very helpful either---our gauge of how well the estimator is doing is dependent on the very quantity being estimated!
+Many applications, particularly in the big data regime, force us to consider model collections that are too complex to admit estimators with traditional model-agnostic {\it uniformly} consistent guarantees.
+When the model classes we are interested in are too complex to admit uniformly consistent estimators, the common belief is that the best we can do is to have estimators with convergence guarantees dependent on not just the sample size but also on the underlying model in the model class that governs the statistics of the observations.
+These are \emph{pointwise consistent} estimators~(\cite[see][]{Dav73} in the context of universal compression).
+This is often difficult (and as we will see, sometimes impossible) to use predictively as one cannot necessarily verify if the estimator has converged till the underlying model, the very quantity being estimated, becomes known.

-For example in hierarchical universal compression, the full collection $\Lambda$ may not be strongly compressible as mentioned before.
-We instead ask for universal schemes with guarantees depending on the source identity---we just require that the excess codelength used by the scheme against any $p\in\Lambda$ matches the redundancy of the specific subclass $\Lambda_j$ that $p$ belongs to (instead of the redundancy of $\Lambda$---which may not be even finite).
-Such a guarantee then is a model dependent \emph{hierarchical compression} guarantee.
-This is useful if can we estimate from the data which subclass $\Lambda_i$ the underlying source belongs to.

-Note that even if hierarchical guarantees are possible, it may be impossible using a finite sample to obtain the identity of the subclass the underlying source belongs to.
-It is possible then that the hierarchical compression guarantee on the redundancy of the underlying source may be just facetious.

-We therefore challenge the dichotomy of \emph{uniform} and \emph{pointwise} consistency in the analysis of statistical estimators.
-Both uniform and pointwise guarantees have their own drawbacks.
-The former precludes the desired richness of model classes.
-While the latter allows for rich model classes, it does not provide practical guarantees that can be used in applications.